-This month I was working on one of the longest motion graphics commissions to date.
+This month I have been working on one of the longest motion graphics commissions to date.
 I was working with professional animator and compositor Ian Sargent under the direction of Franchesco Pastori.
 The project brief was to create a 20+ minute rolling fantasy landscape animation which would be viewed through a train window TV display (the same one I installed back in September) at private members club LouLou's.

-Immediately after I finished working on SC Brazil I worked on Secret Music: Laura Marling, my job included audio operation, technical set-ups and digital and analogue projector operation and maintenance.
+Immediately after I finished working on SC Brazil I worked on Secret Music: Laura Marling, my job included audio operation, technical set-ups and digital and 16mm projector operation and maintenance.
 It was in the same building where our Shawshank show was set.
 A lot of my tannoy cables were still intact from that previous show, which was handy.
 After that in August it was a similar job except outdoors in Hackney Downs Park, Future Cinema presents Dirty Dancing.
 We used the same inflatable air screen from last year in September when we did Grease.
 I can’t say I didn’t enjoy working in the sun and it feels great to see 5000 people a night turning up to these shows.

 September - December 2011